nnseva/django-geoadmin/README.md

 ## Geo Admin customization

-Every Geo Admin may be customized using parameters as well as and method overrides.
+Every Geo Admin may be customized using parameters as well as method overrides.

 ### Geo Admin customization parameters